bazelbuild/rules_swift/doc/api.md

 **RETURNS**

-A `struct` containing four fields:
+A `struct` containing the following fields:

+  *   `debug_modules`: A depset of module files needed to import this target's dependencies in the debugger, including private deps.
   *   `defines`: A sequence of defines used when compiling the target.
       Includes the defines for the target and its transitive dependencies.
   *   `direct_sources`: A sequence of Swift source files used to compile